Modular Koszul duality for Soergel bimodules: Background and main result

 \subsection{Geometric notation for Soergel (bi)modules}

-Let $(W, \fh)$ be a reflection faithful realization.
-Our point of view, motivated by the discussion in~\S\ref{ss:relation-to-parity}, is that $(W, \fh)$ determines a possibly non-existent datum $(G, B, T)$, and Bott--Samelson and Soergel bimodules (resp.~modules) are $B$-equivariant (resp.~$B$-constructible) Bott--Samelson and indecomposable $\bk$-parity sheaves on the flag variety $G/B$.
+Let $(W, \fh)$ be a reflection faithful realization (over a field $\bk$).
+Our point of view, motivated by the discussion in~\S\ref{ss:relation-to-parity}, is that a general $(W, \fh)$ should still be thought of as arising from a triple $(G, B, T)$, which however may not actually exist (e.g.~ if $W$ is not crystallographic).
+Soergel and Bott--Samelson bimodules (resp.~modules) are then $B$-equivariant (resp.~$B$-constructible) parity complexes and Bott--Samelson parity complexes, with $\bk$-coefficients, on the possibly non-existent flag variety $G/B$.